 Keene’s 2003 novel, The Rising, is often credited (along with Robert Kirkman’s The Walking Dead comic and Danny Boyle’s 28 Days Later film) with inspiring pop culture’s current interest in zombies.

-Keene’s novels have been translated into German, Spanish, Polish, Italian, French, Taiwanese, and many more.
+Keene’s works have been translated into German, Spanish, Polish, Italian, French, Taiwanese, and many more.

-In addition to his own original work, Keene has written for media properties such as Doctor Who, The X-Files, Hellboy, Masters of the Universe, and Alien.
+In addition to his own original work, Keene has written for media properties such as Doctor Who, The X-Files, Hellboy, Masters of the Universe, Silverwood, and Alien.

 Several of Keene’s novels have been developed for film, including Ghoul, The Naughty List, The Ties That Bind, and Fast Zombies Suck.
 Several more are in-development or under option.
 Keene also served as Executive Producer for I’m Dreaming of a White Doomsday.

 Keene also oversees Maelstrom, his own small press publishing imprint specializing in collectible limited editions, via Thunderstorm Books.